Queen Mother of Eswatini

 Queen Mother of Eswatini, officially Ndlovukati (lit.
-'She-Elephant', pl. tiNdlovukati; also spelled Indlovukazi), is the title for the female monarch of Eswatini.
+'She-Elephant', pl. tiNdlovukati; also spelled Indlovukazi), is the title of the female monarch of Eswatini.
 The title is given preferentially to the mother of the reigning king (styled the Ngwenyama, "Lion of Swaziland"), or to another female royal of high status if the king's mother has died.
 The Ndlovukati serves as a joint head of state, ruling alongside the Ngwenyama.
 When there is no king, the Ndlovukati rules as queen regent.
-The current Ndlovukati is Queen Ntfombi Tfwala, the mother of Ngwenyama Mswati III and wife of Sobhuza II.
+The current Ndlovukati is Queen Ntfombi Tfwala, the mother of Ngwenyama Mswati III and a wife of Sobhuza II.
 She was also queen regent from 1983 until 1986 when Mswati became king.
 The most notable queen regent was Ndlovukati Labotsibeni Mdluli who ruled Swaziland from 1899 until 1921 when she abdicated for Sobhuza II.

 Origins

-The Ndlovukati is traditionally joint monarch of Eswatini with the king.
+The Queen Mother is traditionally joint monarch of Eswatini with the King.
 The king is seen as the administrative head of state, while the Ndlovukati is seen as the spiritual and national head of state.
 During the reign of Sobhuza II the title became more ceremonial.
 Several of the Ndlovukati's functions are to control important ritual substances (sometimes called medicines) and knowledge necessary for inaugurating of the rule of a Ngwenyama, rainmaking, and the annual renewal of national and kingly strength in the incwala rites.
 The Ndlovukati also leads the nation as queen regent following a king's death and during the youth of the crown prince.
 Other notable Tindlovukati are Tsandzile Ndwandwe, Lojiba Simelane, Tibati Nkambule, and Labotsibeni Mdluli from nineteenth century Swaziland.